Session and account controls

 Concrete controls your IT team or compliance reviewer can map to HIPAA Security Rule technical safeguards (§164.312).
 The list is what Medi actually does, not what a certification badge would imply.

 Auth.js sessions, billing-company account context, role checks, and practice-access checks happen server-side.
-Public marketing pages never stand in for application authorization, and there is no client-side bypass for permission failures.

 Every workspace is organized around client practices.
 Users only reach the practice, provider, claim, payment, and report surfaces their role and account access allow.
 Restricting an offshore biller to four of eight clients is native, not a workaround.